MSSE Advising Information

-The graduate program of study listing a minimum of 30 credits of course work must submitted to the Graduate School.
-The MSSE advisors will contact you after your completion of your first semsester to begin drafting your Program of Study.
-Upon completion of the graduate plan, the MSSE advisors will file your Program of Study with the Graduate School.
+The graduate Program of Study with a minimum of 30 credits of coursework must be submitted to the Graduate School.
+The MSSE academic advisor will contact you after your completion of your first semester to begin drafting your Program of Study.
+Upon completion of this graduate plan, the MSSE advisor will file your Program of Study with the Graduate School.
 At a later date, if you decide to enroll in a science or education elective course not included on your Program of Study, this will handled by submitting a Program of Study Change form the semester before you graduate.

 Note: In each sample, the bolded black lettering indicates the required core education courses; the highlighted blue lettering indicates science and/or education elective courses taken at MSU; and the highlighted red lettering indicates transfer credits taken at another institution or MSU.

-The third committee member is the Project Reader.
-The Reader takes a less active role in project advising, but is asked to approve the project proposal, done in consultation with the major advisor.
-Both project advisors must approve the project proposal and the final project professional paper.
+The third committee member is the Project Science Reader.
+The Reader takes a less active role in project advising, but is asked to approve the project proposal and poster, done in consultation with the major advisor.
 The MSSE Director, listed as chairperson, does NOT generally advise the capstone project.
-Your oral exam is conducted by the Capstone Project Advisor and Project Reader.
+Your oral exam is conducted by the Capstone Project Advisor and Project Science Reader.

-One advisor must be from a science content department and the other advisor must be from science education.
-The Project Advisor is usually from science education, but may be from science or science education, this is your choice.
-Pick your Project Advisor with care, as you work closely with him/her on the capstone project.
+The Science Reader must be from a science content department.
+The Project Advisor is usually your EDCI 509 instructor unless your capstone is a science-based project.
 Often the Project Reader plays a minor advising role.
 This may vary somewhat between advisors, but the norm on campus is for the Project Advisor to take primary responsibility.

-Select your Project Advisor and Project Reader before your final academic year.
-If you do not select two advisors by mid-September, faculty advisors will be assigned to your graduate committee.
+Select your Project Advisor and Project Science Reader before your final academic year.
+If you do not select the Science Reader by mid-September, the MSSE Academic Advisor will help you select an appropriate faculty science instructor for your graduate committee.

 Work closely with your Project Advisor to develop initial project ideas, focus the study, and craft the focus question for your research.
 Frequently students start with too broad a scope.
-Your Project Advisor ensures your study is reasonable for a 3-credit Capstone Project.
+Your Project Advisor will ensure your study is reasonable for a three-credit Capstone Project.

 You will learn about types of data, data collection and data analysis in core classes (EDCI 504 & EDCI 505) and conduct an action research project for EDCI 509.
 These education classes prepare you for developing and researching your Capstone Project.

-Once you and your Project Advisor agree to the focus question and methods, you must enlist the support of your Project Reader.
+Once your Project Advisor and you agree on the focus question and methods, you must enlist the support of your Project Reader.
 Advisors approve projects that are well planned and executed.
 Getting prior approval from project advisors is critical to project success.